Audectra/Samples/WPF/README.md

 - ConverterAsMarkupExtension/ - Technique that allows you to directly use converters without having to add them to the resources first.

+- VisualStatesWithSetters/ - Technique that allows you to use dynamic content or bindings in visual states of custom controls.